 Our first SafeDoor was introduced as a life-saving solution, which has since been installed in mental health facilities around the country.
 This new version of our en-suite anti-ligature door utilises the same magnetic load release system as the original.
 If a load greater than 9kgs is placed on the door, the magnets will separate from their fixing points, allowing the load release door to safely fall to the floor.

 If you’ve seen the original, you’ll notice that the shape of SafeDoor 2 has changed.
 We’ve abandoned the rectangular shape and opted for a sleek, curved design.

 You’ll also notice that the SafeDoor 2 curves inwards in the middle to create a handle for easy use of the door.
 This unique design is much safer than a door handle which could be removed by service users.

-For larger door openings, we can provide the option of saloon-style double doors.
+For larger door openings, we also provide the option of saloon-style double doors, as shown below.